Azure/azure-c-shared-utility/c/testtools/umock_c/doc/umock_c.md

 ValidateArgumentBuffer shall implicitly perform an IgnoreArgument on the indexth argument.

 The memory pointed by bytes shall be copied.
 If several calls to ValidateArgumentBuffer are made, only the last buffer shall be kept.

+The buffers for previous ValidateArgumentBuffer calls shall be freed.

 ValidateArgumentBuffer shall only be applicable to pointer types.